ibm-cloud-docs/cephaas/s3_cert_create.md

 ## Next steps
 {: #next-step-creating-s3-certificate}

-You can start creating and managing buckets and objects using the AWS CLI.
+You can start creating and managing buckets and objects by using the AWS CLI.
 For guidance, see [Using AWS CLI](/docs/cephaas?topic=cephaas-aws-cli).